matbloch/coding_quickstarter/Web/Amazon/Networking.md

 ## Internet Gateway

-Allows communication between the containers  and the internet.
+Allows communication between the containers  and the Internet.
 All the outbound traffic goes through it.
 In AWS it must get attached to a VPC.

-All requests from a instances running  on the public subnet must be routed to the internet gateway.
+All requests from a instances running  on the public subnet must be routed to the Internet gateway.
 This is  done by defining routes laid down on route tables.